From cleaning wounds to repelling plague, lavender has a myriad of uses throughout the centuries. It’s now quite a common garden plant in the UK.

 Use it in spells for boosting brain power or to encourage fertility.
 Add rosemary for the former for an extra oomph.

 Mix it with basil, lemon balm, thyme, rue, and frankincense.
 Burn the mixture in your house (if you make incense) to protect your home.
 Or you can mix the oils and wear it as a scent.
-Just make sure you mix them in a base oil so you don’t end up with a chemical burn.
+Just make sure you mix them in a base oil like coconut oil or almond oil so you don’t end up with a chemical burn.

 Whatever you do, it’s worth finding a way to bring this wonderful plant into your life!
 Whether you use the oil to repel headaches or use the dried herb to deter moths, it’s a fantastic plant to keep around.